NEW FOR IMBOLC, APPLICABLE FROM THEN TO THE SPRING EQUINOX: A SOLO DAY-RETREAT, AVAILABLE FROM THIS LINK.

 Candles’ soft light reminds us of the stirrings of new if delicate life as the returning sun fertilises the waiting earth.

 This festival is presided over by Bride (or Brighid, Brig, Brigit), the Lightbringer, one manifestation of the Great Goddess, who gave her name to so many places in Britain (which itself is a variant on her name).
 She is associated with sacred fire, the fertile earth, poetry, smithcraft and weaving, and healing.
+You can make a Brigid’s Cross, as I have below (info on Youtube).

 Light the candles and dream new life into incarnation.